 Each school or college usually has its own processes for predicting grades.
 To help you get started, here are a few useful points to consider.

 - A formal and published process on your ‘information for university and college admissions teams’ dedicated web page, linked to in the UCAS reference– schools tell us they’ve found it helpful to formalise and publish their approach to predicting grades.
 Here, you can articulate any policy about not predicting grades for particular qualifications, or where the assessment method or structure of the qualification may not be suitable for making predictions (e.g. the Extended Project).
-We recommend this is included in a web page for universities and colleges that outlines your qualification provision, and gives details about the impact of COVID-19 on your centre.
+We recommend this is included in a web page for universities and colleges that outlines your qualification provision.
 This approach will free up space in the reference to concentrate on the individual student’s circumstances – read more about including this information in your references.

 - Timely engagement – it’s important to set expectations, and make your approach to predicting grades transparent and available as early as possible – ideally before the summer break following Year 12, or S5 in Scotland – or the equivalent for international students.
 These expectations can then form the basis of subsequent conversations with students, until the final predicted grades are submitted.